JJ Tracy

 James "JJ" Tracy (born July 10, 2002) is an American tennis player who specializes in doubles.

-He has a career-high ATP doubles ranking of world No. 31 achieved on 2 November 2025.
+He has a career-high ATP doubles ranking of world No. 25 achieved on June 8, 2026 and a singles ranking of No. 668 achieved on October 23, 2023.

 College career

 Tracy plays college tennis at Ohio State University.
 He won the 2024 NCAA doubles title with partner Robert Cash.

 Professional career

 Tracy won his first ITF title at the 2023 M15 tournament in South Bend, defeating fellow American Strong Kirchheimer 6–1, 6–2 in the final.

 In 2024, Tracy won his first two ITF doubles tournaments in San Diego and Laval.

 Tracy made his ATP main draw debut at the 2024 Hall of Fame Open after receiving a wildcard into the doubles tournament with Robert Cash and the pair reached their first ATP final.

 After winning the 2024 NCAA Doubles Championship, Tracy and Cash were given a wildcard into the 2024 US Open.
 They defeated Nicolás Jarry and Cristian Rodríguez in the first round, before losing to 16th-seeded Máximo González and Andrés Molteni in three sets.

 He reached the top 100 at world No. 93 in the doubles rankings on 10 February 2025, following his Challenger title at the 2025 Cleveland Open partnering Cash.

 Alongside Cash, he won his first ATP Tour level title at the 2025 Los Cabos Open, defeating Blake Bayldon and Tristan Schoolkate in the final.

 At the 2025 US Open Cash and Tracy reached a Grand Slam semifinal for the first time in their careers where they fell to Roland Garros and eventual US Open champions Marcel Granollers and Horacio Zeballos in three sets.
 As a result they reached new career-highs in the top 40 on 8 September 2025.